awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-https-example-upload-deployment-pkg_1.md

 At the command prompt, run the following Lambda CLI `create-function` command using the **adminuser** profile\.

 You need to update the command by providing the \.zip file path and the execution role ARN\.
-The `--runtime` parameter value can be `python3.6`, `python2.7`, `nodejs8.10` or `nodejs6.10`, or `java8`, depending on the language you used to author your code\.
+The `--runtime` parameter value can be `python3.6`, `nodejs8.10`, or `go1.x`, depending on the language you used to author your code\.

 ```
 $ aws lambda create-function \